poucotm/Log-Highlight/README.md

 #### Summary Output Panel

 By default, it summarizes error/warning list in a new output panel at the bottom of window.
 It is useful to debug without monitoring the log file directly.
-But do not close the log file, it is need to get the event. (default keymap - toggle : alt+f12, hide : ESC)
+But do not close the log file, it is needed to get the event. (default keymap - toggle : alt+f12, hide : ESC)

 #### More Flexible Style Syntax

 From v0.4.0, you can highlight links and quotes inside "begin regex", "end regex" and "match regex" by using special words `{{{LINK}}}`, `{{{QUOTE}}}`.
 It can be used for the following gcc style error/warning message : `./src/abc.cpp:40:2 error: unknown escape seque ...`

-#### Auto Refresh
+#### Auto Refresh for Multiple Logs

 From v0.5.0, when the log files are updated, it automatically refreshes the bookmarks, summary output panel.
 There's some inertial delays for smooth action.

-#### Continuous Tracking
+#### Continuous Tracking for Multiple Logs

 From v0.5.2, if there are open files which already log-highlighted when sublime text restart, it will track all again.
 (ST3 only)